MimiOnuoha/Philosophy-of-Data/README.md

 *Assignment:*

-- Read through [this](http://rwet.decontextualize.com/book/unix/) to be prepared for next class.
+- Read through [this](http://rwet.decontextualize.com/book/unix/) up until the section that begins with "Structure of UNIX commands".
 If you're ambitious, you can follow along and try some of the commands.
 - Read Mitchell Whitelaw's "Art Against Information" (in readings folder)
 - Write  a 300-500 word entry about your thoughts on Whitelaw's piece or anything we talked about in class.
 What stood out to you about either class or the text?
 What interests about data collection and implications of networked society?
 You can write anything, but you must post to your new blog and submit it using the homework link (see above).
 No need to have any images in your post.